skylarshaffer/brickinfo/README.md

 ## Version History

 * 1.0
-    * Initial Release
+    * Initial Release.

 * 1.1
-    * Messy code, fast app
+    * Messy code, fast app.

+* 1.2
+    * Refactored in chrome-extension-cli / TS.
+Half gorgeous, half 3AM.
+Fast and more features.

 ## Known Issues

 - [ ] Bricklink Affiliate API key is not yet provided, and must be added manually.
 This key was leaked, and I disclosed it to Bricklink, meaning it may stop working at any time

-- [ ] Prices for elements will not show if that element does not have at least one
+- [x] Prices for elements will not show if that element does not have at least one

 - [ ] First navigation to or refresh of PAB will not load prices, you must change search settings or current page